 Editor's note: The following story is about missions workers Daren Davis and Shawna (Norfleet) Davis, a 1990 OBU alum.
-It was written by Mark Kelly, a 1977 OBU alum, who writes for Baptist Global Response, located on the Internet here.
+It was written by Mark Kelly, a 1977 OBU alum, who writes for Baptist Global Response.

 The "extreme makeover" of Sanyati Baptist Hospital in Zimbabwe is no ordinary project, but the crew of nine youngsters, ages 11-18, that descended on the place in December were no ordinary kids.

 Sanyati Baptist Hospital, a 60-year-old icon of Southern Baptist overseas work had fallen into serious disrepair as that country's economy collapsed over the past decade.
 The problems included a completely broken water system, leaking roofs, rotting fascia, termite damage, and electrical malfunctions.
 The hospital's electrical supply was so unreliable that staff had installed auto headlights and a battery in an operating room to be sure doctors weren't plunged into the dark in the middle of surgery.